pulumi/docs/pulumi-hugo/themes/default/content/docs/intro/console/extensions/pulumi-button.md

 A `button.png` is also available.

-### Explicit templates
+### Explicit Templates

-Alternatively, the `template` parameter can be specified explicitly.
+Alternatively, you can explicitly specify the `template` parameter.

 Here's an example in Markdown: